-The health care law brought some changes to the 2015 federal income tax return that individuals file in 2016.
-This year marks the first time that taxpayers may receive multiple information forms that they can use to complete their tax return and will keep with their tax records.
+You may receive multiple information forms that you can use to complete your tax return and will keep with your tax records.

 The information forms are: